blagojevicboban/moodle-block_aipromptgen/README.md

   - Link competencies to the course or activities; define outcomes if needed.
   - Check role permissions to view competencies.
 - Language appears wrong in prompt:
-  - By design, the generated prompt is always in English.
-Change this behavior in code if you want to honor the selected language.
+  - Use the Browse list to set a known language and ensure the hidden `languagecode` is set.
+  - Typed names are supported (with synonyms like “Serbian”), and the code is appended once.
+If you still see a mismatch, verify installed language packs and share the exact typed value to extend the mapping.
+- “Send to ChatGPT” button not visible:
+  - Configure the OpenAI API key under Site administration → Plugins → Blocks → AI for Teachers, then reload the page.

 Roadmap
-- Optional setting to switch between “Always English” vs “Use selected language”.
+- Optional setting to “Force English output” regardless of selection.
 - Save user presets per course.
 - Integrations with external LLM providers (preview outputs).
 - Additional localized strings and templates